A quick comparison of the Executive Assessment and the GMAT

 -Executive Assessment questions are generally easier than GMAT questions (fewer puzzles and less density).
 Again, the EA is about measuring baseline skills rather than finely ranking you against other test takers.

 -The Executive Assessment isn’t very adaptive so the format is easier.
 The biggest difference is that you can skip around a section.
 So you can approach easy questions first and then go back for the tough ones.
 Again, this makes the EA a chunk less anxiety inducing.

 -The EA includes Integrated Reasoning in your overall score while the GMAT IR has only it’s own subsection score.

 Is there anything more challenging about Executive Assessment versus the GMAT?
 Yes.
 You can only take the Executive Assessment 4 times (two in person and two online).
 That’s it?
 Yep.
-Only two shots at it.
+Only four shots at it.
 Also, there is a limited amount of EA specific practice material.
 That said, you can also use GMAT questions to supplement your EA preparation.